Grassroots - No party games

 100% run by passionate volunteers

-We are a national campaign group that aims to restore the NHS so that it is publicly funded, managed, provided and staffed with the Secretary of State for Health fully responsible for providing and promoting a comprehensive, universal health service complete with coordinated Social Care as an equal public service partner with no private commercial companies given management and control
+We are a volunteer led national campaign group that aims to restore the NHS so that it is publicly funded, managed, provided and staffed with the elected government fully responsible for providing the nation with a comprehensive, universal health service complete with coordinated Social Care as an equal public service partner with no private commercial companies given management and control

 Sadly this is not a quick-fix.
 Access to healthcare is a right we all deserve and is a symbol of a civilised society.
 We are determined to continue our campaign.

 And we invite you to join us.